 - Universal waste destination facilities

 Small and large quantity handlers can include businesses, hospitals, schools, and local governments.
-All of the four groups listed above must follow specific EPA regulations like clearly labeling containers, properly storing materials, providing comprehensive training for employees, and carefully tracking their UW footprint.
+All of the four groups listed above must follow specific EPA regulations such as clearly labeling containers, properly storing materials, providing comprehensive training for employees, and carefully tracking their universal waste footprint.

-As for how handlers should deal with UW, here are some pointers:
+As for how handlers should deal with universal waste, here are some pointers:

 - Batteries: Universal waste batteries must be contained, especially if they are leaking or damaged.